pmdevita/switcharoohelper/Readme.md

 ### Recommendations for action

-If the switcharoo post is just missing the `?context=` add-on, comment on it to alert the poster and flair it to alert the next switcharoo poster in the chain.
+If the switcharoo post is just missing the `?context=` suffix, comment on it to alert the poster and flair it to alert the next switcharoo poster in the chain.
 We could delete it if we want to take a very strong approach to preserving the chain but hopefully the OP would be responsive.